 What causes degenerative disc disease?

 Degenerative disc disease is a condition that affects most adults over the age of 50.
-The most common cause of degenerative disc disease is the natural aging process of the spine, which means little can be done to fully avoid the condition, though certain lifestyle choices may help delay the onset of this condition.
+The most common cause of degenerative disc disease is the natural aging process of the spine, which means little can be done to fully avoid the condition.
+Although, certain lifestyle choices may help delay the onset of this condition.

 Aging and degenerative disc disease

 Over time, the discs may begin to break down.
-The elasticity in the outer disc layer may begin to stretch after years of continual pressure from the twisting, moving and weight gain of the body.
-Eventually, the loss of elasticity in the outer layer of the disc and the chronic pressure on the disc from the surrounding vertebrae may cause a series of disc damage, including:
+The elasticity in the tough outer layer of the disc may begin to stretch after years of continual pressure from the twisting, moving and weight gain of the body.
+Eventually, the loss of elasticity in the disc wall and the chronic pressure on the disc from the surrounding vertebrae may cause a series of disc damage, including:

 - Herniated discs